Wiener filtering and multi-tracer techniques for dark matter cross-correlations between gamma-ray emission and galaxy catalogs: finite resolution

 where we have defined $E_b = \sqrt{E_{{\rm min},b} \, E_{{\rm max},b}}$ as the reference energy of the $b^{\rm th}$ energy bin, being $E_{{\rm min},b}$ and $E_{{\rm max},b}$ its boundary energies.
 The energy bins adopted in our analysis and the values of $\sigma_0^{\rm Fermi}(E_{\rm ref})$ are listed in Table \ref{tab:Fermi_energy_bins}.

 \acknowledgments NF gratefully acknowledges for the hospitality of the Flatiron Institute Center for Computational Astrophysics (CCA) of the Simons Foundation and of the New York University, where part of this work has been completed.
 We gratefully acknowledge D. Alonso, S. Arcari, F. Gnesutta, E. Pinetti, M. Regis and F. Urban and for useful exchanges and discussions.
-This paper and related research have been conducted during and with the support of the Italian national inter-university \href{PhD programme in Space Science and Technology}{https://phd.unitn.it/phd-sst/}, CUP E63C22001340001.
+AR acknowledges that this paper and related research have been conducted at the operational site of the University of Turin - Department of Physics, while attending the PhD programme in Space Science and Technology at the University of Trento (\href{https://phd.unitn.it/phd-sst/}{https://phd.unitn.it/phd-sst/}), Cycle XXXVIII, with the support of a scholarship financed by the Ministerial Decree no. 351 of 9th April 2022, based on the NRRP - funded by the European Union - NextGenerationEU - Mission 4 \enquote{Education and Research}, Component 1 \enquote{Enhancement of the offer of educational services: from nurseries to universities} - Investment 4.1 \enquote{Extension of the number of research doctorates and innovative doctorates for public administration and cultural heritage} [CUP E63C22001340001].
 AR and NF acknowledge support from the Research grant TAsP (Theoretical Astroparticle Physics) funded by INFN.
 SC acknowledges support from the Italian Ministry of University and Research (MUR), PRIN 2022 `EXSKALIBUR – Euclid-Cross-SKA: Likelihood Inference Building for Universe's Research', Grant No.\ 20222BBYB9, CUP D53D2300252 0006, and from the European Union -- Next Generation EU.
 NF acknowledges support from the Italian Ministry of University and Research (MUR) via the PRIN 2022 Project No. 20228WHTYC, CUP C53C24000760006.
-We finally acknowledge the support of the Computational Infrastructure for Science {\it Pleiadi} \cite{Pleiadi1, Pleiadi2} of the italian National Institute for Astrophysics (INAF).
+We finally acknowledge the support of the Computational Infrastructure for Science {\it Pleiadi} \cite{Pleiadi1, Pleiadi2} of the Italian National Institute for Astrophysics (INAF).

 ------------------------------